Stefanuk12/EasyPasswords/src/design/functions/index.md

 Then, we iterate through a range of the length, from 0.
 Each iteration would generate a random character that would be appended to a variable holding the generated password.

-After that, make sure that the password is strong.
+After that, make sure that the password is strong by calculating its score.
 If it is, break out of the while loop.

+#### Return
+It should return the password, the score, and strength within a dictionary.

+## Menu Class
+This class would manage how the menu is displayed to the user.
+It allows for an automated way of adding items to the menu easily, making this program easy to expand upon.

+### Constructor
+It would allow you to set the items (within the menu), if specified.

+### Add
+This would add an item into the menu item array.

+### Display
+This would iterate through each item in the menu item array, and print it out.

+### Prompt
+This would prompt the user to choose an option from the menu item array.
+It should have some failsafes to make sure the user doesn't input anything incorrectly.

+#### Return
+The option the user has selected

+### Execute
+This would prompt the user, as said above, and execute the function associated with the option.